hawkchen/GettingStartedMvvm/declaring_domain_class/README.md

 implements the above interface.
 For simplicity, it uses a static list object as the data model.
 You can rewrite it so that it connects to a database in a real application.
-Implementation details are not in the scope of this article, please refer to References section.[^3]
+Implementation details are not in the scope of this article, please refer to  [CarService.java](https://github.com/zkoss/zkbooks/blob/master/gettingStarted/getZkUp/src/main/java/tutorial/CarService.java)    [CarServiceImpl.java](https://github.com/zkoss/zkbooks/blob/master/gettingStarted/getZkUp/src/main/java/tutorial/CarServiceImpl.java).